summer00/summer00.github.io/_posts/2020-11-10-release-it-note.md

 Design with skepticism, and you will achieve resilience.
 A healthy dose of skepticism will help your application dodge a bullet or two.

+### Remember This

+- **Use realistic data volumes.**
+- **Paginate at the front end.**
+- **Don't rely on the data producers.** Don’t rely on the data producers to create a limited amount of data.
+- **Put limits into other application-level protocols.** Service calls, RMI, DCOM, XML-RPC, and any other kind of request/reply call are vulnerable to returning huge collections of objects, thereby consuming too much memory.

+# Stability Pattern

 # Words

 1. dominant